Character is Destiny: Can Role-Playing Language Agents Make Persona-Driven Decisions?: Experiments

 \section{Experiments}

-Since our inputs generally exceed 100k, it is difficult for LLMs to handle them directly.
-Therefore, our method is divided into two steps: First, we compress the input to under 5k tokens(the maximum token count for human description) to construct a character profile that complies with most LLMs' token restrictions.
-Second, we feed the constructed profile and the question into different LLMs for responses.
+Because our inputs generally exceed 100k, it is difficult for LLMs to handle them directly.
+Therefore, our approach is divided into two steps: 1) \textbf{Character Profile Construction}, which includes the character’s description and memories; 2) \textbf{Reasoning for Decisions}, where different LLMs use the constructed profile to answer the questions.